sbslee/dokdo/README.rst

 Citation
 ========

-If you use Dokdo in a published analysis, please report the program version and the GitHub repository (https://github.com/sbslee/dokdo).
-If applicable, please also consider citing the following preprint in which Dokdo was first
+If you use Dokdo in a published analysis, please report the program version and cite the following article:
-described:

-- JY Park, H Yoon, S Lee, et al. `Do Different Samples From Pregnant Women and Their Neonates Share the Common Microbiome: A Prospective Cohort Study <https://doi.org/10.21203/rs.3.rs-1062191/v1>`__.
-Research Square.
-November 29th, 2021.
+- JY Park, H Yoon, S Lee, et al., 2023. `Comprehensive characterization of maternal, fetal, and neonatal microbiomes supports prenatal colonization of the gastrointestinal tract <https://doi.org/10.1038/s41598-023-31049-1>`__.
+Scientific Reports.

 Below is an incomplete list of publications which have used Dokdo: